Privacy Notice

 8.1 Google Analytics and Google Signals

-We use Google Analytics to gain an overview of the behavior of website visitors and our digital marketing.
-Google Analytics allows us to collect and analyze data that is specifically relevant to IU, for example, how far visitors scrolled, which buttons they clicked, etc. Google Analytics also helps us to record, for example, demographic characteristics such as age, gender and interests, geographical characteristics such as language and location, and technical characteristics such as device type, browser and operating system.
-With the help of this data, we are not only able to optimize our website but can also recognize how the respective sessions of visitors have ended (e.g. just visiting the website, requesting informational materials, registering for a degree program).
-Google Analytics also helps us identify which website a user enters first and through which channel the user came (e.g., via a paid or unpaid ad, a Google search, a Facebook post, or direct access to the website).
-This information allows IU to see which marketing channels are working and which are not.
-Google Analytics also allows us to identify user paths, i.e., where users go on our Website, whether they go back to the home page, and how many users there are.
-With the help of this information we can, for example, recognize whether many users have left due to a technical defect on the Website.
-The above data gives us a good overview of our Website and how it is used.
-Even if we collect data from users, we cannot draw any conclusions about you personally from this data because we receive reports from Google Analytics that are based on aggregated data sets.
+With the help of this data we can not only optimise our website, but can also recognise how the respective user sessions ended (e.g. simple website visit, request for information material, application for studies).
+Google Analytics also helps us recognise which webpage a user is accessing and via which channel the users come to our website from (e.g. via a paid or unpaid ad, a Google search, a Facebook post or direct access to the website).
+With the help of this information, IU can identify which marketing channels are working and which are not.
+Google Analytics also allows us to recognise user paths, i.e. where users are moving on our website, whether they are going back to the start page and how many users access our website.
+With the help of this information, we can, for example, recognise whether the jumping off of a large number of users is due to a technical defect in the website.
+The above data gives us a good overview of our website and how it is used.
+Even if we collect user data, we cannot draw any conclusions about your identity from this data, as we receive reports from Google Analytics that are based on aggregated data sets.

-8. Google Tag Manager
+9. Google Tag Manager

 This Website uses Google Tag Manager (“GTM”), a service provided by Google Ireland Ltd. (“Google”), with its registered office at Gordon House, Barrow Street, Dublin 4, Ireland.
 Through GTM, tags, such as code snippets or pixels, are used on our own website by means of a so-called container, which places a kind of placeholder in the source code and in which the tools to be used are stored without IU having to interfere with the source code of our Website.
 By means of GTM, tools can be used on our own Website without having to include each of them in the source code.
 Instead, only the code of GTM has to be integrated, and then GTM can be used as a central place to start or turn off the desired tools.